Silverpop/mobile-connector-sdk-android/AndroidUpAndRunningScript.md

 <meta-data android:name="ENGAGE_REFRESH_TOKEN" android:value="676476e8-2d1f-45f9-9460-a2489640f41a" />
 <meta-data android:name="ENGAGE_HOST" android:value="https://apipilot.silverpop.com/" />
 ```
 1. Note that you should never save your credentials in your application code and we are only doing this for demo purposes to get you up and running.
-TODO - recommend a better way
+Ideally you'd hide your credentials behind a webservice interface so app users can't decompile the code to reveal your tokens.

 ## Customize Label to Show Connection Status
 1. Open ```activity_main.xml```